-According to Floyd County Health, the positive case would isolate for 10 days after your day Zero and have been fever-free for 24 hours and have symptom improvement.
+According to Floyd County Health, the positive case would isolate 7-10 days after your day Zero and have been fever-free for 24 hours and have symptom improvement.
 Day Zero is defined:

 If asymptomatic, day zero will be determined by Floyd County Public Health